 But it’s important to go a bit further and show recognition of what it is we value and love about our partner.
 Even when we’re dating, it doesn’t imply undying love to say what you like about your date and what you enjoy about their company.

 Start by making some notes on what it is you value, admire and respect about your partner.
 Try to be specific about events and examples.
 Then use the suggestions below to turn these into genuine compliments and appreciative messages.
 If you feel really awkward, practise saying them into the mirror first, or use similar ones on your work colleagues!
-You could also send them as text messages – even during lockdown, it’s nice to get a text while you’re working hard in your home office!
-Or why not make a card?
-If you’re apart during lockdown, you could post it.
-If you’re together, leave it on the pillow.
+You could also send them as text messages or make a card and leave it on the pillow.

 Here are some good phrases to help you get started with examples of how to continue them – you’ll have to start noticing what your partner does that you like to finish them off for your particular relationship.